brandtkeller/ossf-cd-2025/README.md

 - Zarf will perform package creation through the standard process
 - On package deploy - we create a temporary sbom directory with the sbom tarball decompressed
-  - Pass this information on to the image deployment if possible
+  - Pass this information on to the image push process
-  -
+  - Push the sbom to the registry after the image is pushed

 ## Prerequisites